William Schreiner: Later life

 Schreiner was on holiday in England at the outbreak of the First World War and was asked by Gen. Botha to fill the post of High Commissioner for South Africa in London.
 For his work during the war as High Commissioner, King Albert I of Belgium awarded Schreiner the Grand Officer of the Order of the Crown.

-He died in Trefaldwyn, on 28 June 1919, the day the Treaty of Versailles was signed.
+He died in Llandrindod Wells, Wales, on 28 June 1919, the day the Treaty of Versailles was signed.

 Schreiner was married in 1884 to Frances Hester Reitz, a sister of President F. W. Reitz.
 They had four children, including Oliver Schreiner, who became a judge.